 Emily Ward quickly recognised that Norland Nurses (as Norland graduates were originally known) needed to be recognised as professionals (and not mistaken for housemaids) so she introduced the uniform.
 Norland Nurses would not only wear the uniform when training at the college but also once qualified in the workplace - they were recognisable wherever they went.

 The uniform is still a strong part of Norland’s tradition.
 In the same way that a professional nurse would be expected to wear a uniform, Norland students are expected to wear their uniform with pride, and to adhere to the strict uniform guidelines.
 Norland graduates are no longer expected, however, to wear their uniform when working in a family, unless the family specifically wants them to.

 In 2013, and for the first time in 70 years, a new uniform was unveiled.
-Designed locally by Somerset-based Lauren Cope, and produced by British manufacturers, the new uniform has been updated whilst still reflecting Norland’s distinguished heritage.
+Designed locally by Somerset-based Lauren Cope, and produced by British manufacturers, the uniform was updated whilst still reflecting Norland’s distinguished heritage.

 The formal uniform is worn for lectures at college and for formal college events.
-The new uniform has a newly-designed long brown woollen coat and a 1950s-style dress.
-Some aspects of the uniform remain the same: white or brown gloves (depending on the season), brown lace-up shoes and the Norland hat.
+It consists of an elegant long brown woollen coat and a 1950s-style dress.
+Some aspects of the uniform have remained unchanged: white or brown gloves (depending on the season), brown lace-up shoes and the Norland hat.

 The practical uniform is worn when students are on work placements and during practical sessions at college.
 The new practical uniform has changed from brown to blue, one of the original Norland uniform colours.
 It consists of navy blue trousers and jumper, a paler blue poloshirt and a wax jacket.